KirklandLab/CutandTag_Alignment_QC/README.md

 use_fastq_qc: false
 ```

-This is useful when rerunning the workflow multiple times using the same FASTQs, because raw FASTQ QC usually does not need to be repeated after it has already been checked.
+This is useful when rerunning the workflow multiple times using the same FASTQs, because raw FASTQ QC usually does not need to be repeated after it has already been initially checked.

 ---